 We recommend that you check your Search Console at least on a monthly basis for gathering insights and see your website’s SEO progress.

 Optimizing Your Blog Posts for SEO

-Yoast SEO allows you to add a title, description, and focus keyword to to every blog post and page.
+All top SEO plugins allow you to add a title, description, and focus keyword to every blog post and page.
 It also shows you a preview of what users will see when they Google your website.

 We recommend that you optimize your title and description to get maximum clicks.

-If you’re wondering how to choose a focus keyword, what is a good title, or what is a good meta description, then we have covered it in details in our beginners guide to optimize your blog posts for SEO.
+If you’re wondering how to choose a focus keyword or focus keyphrase, what is a good title, or what is a good meta description, then we have covered it in details in our beginners guide to optimize your blog posts for SEO.

 We highly recommend that you read it because on-page SEO is crucial for your success.